Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENTS

 \subsubsection{Steering with Damage Constraints}

 Figure \ref{fig:steering_overall} shows DtNE-IoIP curves across different target user group sizes given $\beta=10$ and $t=1$.
 The group sizes are 25, 50, and 75 on Sim Filmtrust because it has fewer users.
 From the figure, we observe the following: \begin{itemize}[leftmargin=*] \item Without proactive steering (DtNE = 0), IoIP of target user groups with sizes of 50, 75, and 100 (25, 50, and 75 on Sim Filmtrust) are negative.
-This occurs because the individual interests of the selected target users in the target item are below the threshold ($t \le 1$), and some users negatively impact others.
+This occurs because the individual interests of the selected target users in the target item are below the threshold ($t \le 1$), leading to scenarios where these users negatively influence each other’s interest in the target item through the social network.
 These results reveal that merely exposing the target item to the target user groups not only fails to improve the interaction probability but may also have a detrimental effect.
-Therefore, proactive steering is necessary given the existence of neighbor interference. \item NIRec outperforms all baselines across all damage constraints and target user group sizes.
+Therefore, proactive steering is necessary, given the existence of neighbor interference. \item NIRec outperforms all baselines across all damage constraints and target user group sizes.
 Furthermore, its IoIP is consistently higher than IoIP resulting from only directly exposing the target item to the target user group.
 These findings confirm the efficacy of NIRec. \end{itemize}